fstark/blog/content/blog/plotty/plotty.md

 If the image is too large for my PB-700 (which has 12K of RAM!
 Yes, I have *2* OR-4 4K extensions!), then it will generate a set of programs, which will automatically chain into each other.

 In the ``plotty.sh`` shell script, there is a ``--size 8000`` parameter to the invokation.
 This will limit the size of the generated programs so they easily fit into a 12KB PB-700.
-It can be made smaller to targeta machine with 4KB of ram, or larger for a mythical fully loaded PB-700.
+It can be made smaller to target a machine with 4KB of ram, or larger for the mythical fully loaded PB-700.

 ```BASIC
 echo -n "-- Generating BASIC programs:"